pgspider/sqlite_fdw/README.md

 Following restrictions apply:
  - `TRUNCATE ...
 RESTART IDENTITY` is not supported
  - SQLite tables with foreign key references can cause errors during truncating

+### Data modification access

+Data modification access in `sqlite_fdw` drived by both operating system and PostgreSQL.
+OS restrictions can disallow any SQLite data modifications and any PostgreSQL options context about data modification will have absolutely no effect.
+SQLite data modification will be succesfully only if there is all necessary conditions on both operating system and PostgreSQL levels.

+#### OS permissions
+In OS `sqlite_fdw` works as executed code with permissions of user of PostgreSQL server.
+Usually it is `postgres` OS user.
+For **any** access to SQLite database such filesystem permissions for PostgreSQL server OS user are absolutely necessary:
+- read permission on all directories by path to the SQLite database file,
+- read permission on SQLite database file.

+For SQLite data **modification** such _additional_ filesystem permissions for PostgreSQL server OS user are absolutely necessary:
+- write permission on a directory of SQLite database file (because SQLite creates some temporary transaction files),
+- write permission on SQLite database file.

+Otherwise there will be shown error message from SQLite like `failed to execute remote SQL: rc=8 attempt to write a readonly database`.

+#### PostgreSQL options/permissions
+On PostgreSQL level for data modification you should first ensure foreign server have no `force_readonly` = `true` option value.
+Second you should ensure there is no `updatable` = `false` option value on table level or, if there is no `updatable` option on table level you should ensure there is no `updatable` = `false` option value on foreign server level.

 Functions
 ---------